 23 Alaska Airlines Partners

-Currently, Alaska partners with a total of 23 airlines.
-And they’re some of the best airlines out there.
+Currently, Alaska partners with a total of 23 airlines, allowing you redeem Alaska miles for (nearly) free flights or even pile up more Alaska miles when you book a cash fare.
+And they're some of the best airlines out there.

 - Aer Lingus